Updated: March 24th, 2026

 How Are My RMDs Calculated?

-Each year, your RMD is determined by dividing your prior year-end retirement account balance by a life expectancy factor found in the IRS Uniform Lifetime Table.
+Each year, your RMD is determined by dividing your prior year-end (December 31st) retirement account balance by a life expectancy factor found in the IRS Uniform Lifetime Table.
 The larger your balance and the lower your life expectancy factor, the higher your required withdrawal.

 You can use the IRS RMD Worksheet or an online RMD calculator to estimate your required distribution.